adrian-vasile-constantin/ODBC-GUI-Client/README.md

 ```
 also from the main project directory.

-To run a query like a SELECT in the editor, you should select the entire text of the query and press Ctrl + Enter.
+To run a query like a SELECT in the editor, you should select the text of the query and press Ctrl + Enter.

 ## Screenshots
 ### Connection dialog